 Wonder Lake Campground

-At the foot of Mt.
-McKinley
+At the Foot of Mount McKinley

-Wonder Lake Campground is at mile 85 on the Park Road.
+Wonder Lake Campground is at mile 85 on the Denali Park Road.
 It offers 28 sites, which are all tent-only.

 It is the closest campground to Mt.
 McKinley.
 Though separated by nearly 26 miles, the sheer size of the mountain makes it loom impressively over Wonder Lake Campground.